 The guiding principle when dividing equity among the stakeholders is fairness.
 In fact, the practice is more important than getting the largest stake in the firm.
 So, how should founders stock be shared out?

-First, an individual should keep in mind that just as his firm is expanding, then so does the number of employees and participants involved.
+First, an individual should keep in mind that just as his firm expands, so does the number of employees and participants involved.
 It can be described as adding people in “layers.”

 - The uppermost layer will consist of the early founders of the firm.
-They may be one, two or more individuals, but the idea is that they all started to work at the same time.
-It means that they all incurred the same risks of leaving their jobs to venture into the unknown.
+They may be one, two, or more individuals, but the idea is that they all started to work at the same time.
+This means that they all incurred the same risks of leaving their jobs to venture into the unknown.

-- The second layer comprises of the first real employees.
+- The second layer is comprised of the first real employees.
 They can be an accountant, a recruiter, IT specialist, among others.
-By the time the founder is bringing in these professionals, he already sees a small amount of money flowing in and out; be it from investors or regular clients.
+By the time the founder is bringing in these professionals, he already sees a small amount of money flowing in and out, be it from investors or regular clients.
 The employees don’t risk as much as the founders did, as they’re guaranteed of salaries right off the bat.